Azure/azure-powershell/src/Compute/Compute/help/New-AzVMSqlServerAutoBackupConfig.md

 ```

 The first command creates a storage context, and then stores it in the $StorageContext variable.
-For more information, see New-AzStorageContext.
+For more information, see New-AzureStorageContext.

 The second command creates an automatic backup configuration object by specifying the storage context in $StorageContext.
 Automatic backup is enabled and automatic backups are kept for 10 days.